ewlin/NYPhil_data_viz/README.md

 #### CODE:

 ##### Mobile + Resizing
-* Mobile detection scaffold/outline
+* {PRIORITY} Mobile detection scaffold/outline
 * Mobile render code for Streamgraph
-* Window resize code [Some done; streamgraph paths completed]
+* Window resize code [Some done; streamgraph paths completed, still need to fix relative margins]
-* Window resize code (x-axis still problematic with resizes)
-* Heatmap alternative for mobile in place of dot chart (kinda like github commit heatmap)
+* {PRIORITY} Heatmap alternative for mobile in place of dot chart (kinda like github commit heatmap)
+* X-axis label needs to float and stay in the center (calculate)

 ##### Streamgraph
-* *Add Seasons Axis to Stream/Area charts* [COMPLETED]
-* *Add labeling to Stream/Area chart axes* [COMPLETED]
+* *Add labeling to Stream/Area chart axes* [COMPLETED, fix x axis label positioning issue]
-* Add final chart to part one: percentage of all pieces that are repeat performances by living composers (area or line?)
-[COMPLETED]
-* Annotations (A. on the side of chart + B. within chart) [MOSTLY COMPLETED]
+* Annotations (A. on the side of chart + B. within chart) [MOSTLY COMPLETED, need to add mobile sizes/scale code]
 * Add annotations of when some composers were born (Stravinsky, Mahler, Ravel, Debussy, Shostakovich, Rach etc.)
 * Change y axis label on first chart to 'Number of UNIQUE compositions...'
 [COMPLETED]